MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ns-winioctl-_disk_cache_information.md

 If this member is  <b>TRUE</b>,  the union is a <b>ScalarPrefetch</b> structure.
 Otherwise, the union is a <b>BlockPrefetch</b> structure.

+### -field DUMMYUNIONNAME

+### -field DUMMYUNIONNAME.ScalarPrefetch

+### -field DUMMYUNIONNAME.ScalarPrefetch.Minimum

+The scalar multiplier of the transfer length of the request.
+This member is valid  only when <b>PrefetchScalar</b> is <b>TRUE</b>.
+When <b>PrefetchScalar</b> is <b>TRUE</b>, this value  is multiplied by the transfer length to obtain the minimum amount of data that can be prefetched into the cache on a disk operation.

+### -field DUMMYUNIONNAME.ScalarPrefetch.Maximum

+The scalar multiplier of the transfer length of the request.
+This member is valid only when <b>PrefetchScalar</b> is <b>TRUE</b>.
+When <b>PrefetchScalar</b> is <b>TRUE</b>, this value  is multiplied by the transfer length to obtain the maximum amount of data that can be prefetched into the cache on a disk operation.

+### -field DUMMYUNIONNAME.ScalarPrefetch.MaximumBlocks

+The maximum number of blocks which can be prefetched.

+### -field DUMMYUNIONNAME.BlockPrefetch

+### -field DUMMYUNIONNAME.BlockPrefetch.Minimum

+The minimum amount of data that can be prefetched into the cache on a disk operation, as an absolute number of disk blocks.
+This member is valid only when <b>PrefetchScalar</b> is <b>FALSE</b>.

+### -field DUMMYUNIONNAME.BlockPrefetch.Maximum

+The maximum amount of data  that can be prefetched into the cache on a disk operation, as an absolute number of disk blocks.
+This member is valid only when <b>PrefetchScalar</b> is <b>FALSE</b>.

 ## -see-also